-Mom & son thankful for good Samaritans after being forced off Shelby County road, deputies looking for driver
+Mom and son thankful for good Samaritans after they were forced off Shelby County road; deputies looking for driver

 Whitfield said it’s possible the other motorist didn’t see her until it was too late and said everyone agrees it’s amazing that she and her son Jackson survived.

-“It was very scary, and everybody, like the tow truck driver, said I never get to meet my customers at these kinds of crashes, you know,” said Whitfield.
+“It was very scary, and everybody, like the tow truck driver, said I never get to meet my customers at these kinds of crasheS,” said Whitfield.
+“Definitely must have an important purpose to be serving.
+I better look, huh?”

 So far, the sheriff’s department has not released a description of the vehicle.
 If you know anything about the accident call Crime Stoppers at (901)528-CASH.